When Do March 6th Sat Scores Come Out

 1. Distract Yourself: This is perhaps the most obvious, but also the most effective.
 Engage in activities you enjoy, such as spending time with friends and family, pursuing hobbies, or watching movies.
 The goal is to shift your focus away from the SAT and reduce your anxiety.
 Don't let the wait consume you.

 3. Avoid Constantly Checking the College Board Website: It's tempting to refresh the College Board website every few minutes, hoping that your scores will magically appear.
-However, this can actually increase your anxiety.
+Still, this can actually increase your anxiety.
 Instead, set a specific time each day to check for your scores and avoid checking at other times.

 4. Connect with Others: Talk to your friends, family, or counselors about your feelings.
 Sharing your anxieties and concerns can help you feel less alone and more supported.
 You might be surprised to find that others are experiencing similar feelings.
 Remember, you're not in this alone.